spectraphilic/reflexible/README.md

 This will compile the pflexcy.pyx file into a pflexcy.so module that can be imported and used by the pf.readgrid function.
 A series of tests are run to try and determine the best module to use -- somewhat transparently to the user.
-See the pflexible.readgridV8 function for more information.
+See the reflexible.readgridV8 function for more information.

 Primary functionality comes from the readheaderV8 function and the readgridV8 function.
 I have created a "Header" class that can be used for some typical analysis.
-See the examples directory, and don't forget to read the source code and the [getting started](http://pflexible.readthedocs.org/en/latest/getting_started.html) documentation.
+See the examples directory, and don't forget to read the source code and the [getting started](http://reflexible.readthedocs.org/en/latest/getting_started.html) documentation.

-## Testing pflexible
+## Testing reflexible

-pflexible comes with a suite of test units that you can run in a series of ways after you compiled the extensions and before you install it::
+reflexible comes with a suite of test units that you can run in a series of ways after you compiled the extensions and before you install it::

-  PYTHONPATH=. python -c "import pflexible; pflexible.test()"
+  PYTHONPATH=. python -c "import reflexible; reflexible.test()"

 or::

-  PYTHONPATH=. python pflexible/tests/all.py
+  PYTHONPATH=. python reflexible/tests/all.py

 or using the excellent py.test (recommended for developers)::